Strawberry Cheesecake Brownies

 Hint: When making the cheesecake batter, do not over-mix.
 That can cause it to separate or become too runny.
 Mix until smooth but avoid over-beating.

 - Refrigerator: Once cooled, place in an airtight container for 3-4 days.
 Place between wax paper or parchment paper if stacking.
-If you are leaving brownies in the baking pan you can cover it tightly with plastic wrap.
+If you are leaving brownies in the baking tin you can cover it tightly with plastic wrap.

 - Freezer: You can flash freeze the cheesecake bars for an hour on a baking sheet, then place into a freezer safe bag or container for up to 3 months.
 Thaw overnight in the fridge and enjoy.